manuelec/nasdaq-prediction-pytorch/README.md

 # nasdaq-prediction-pytorch
 ## Advanced Time Series Forecasting with PyTorch - NASDAQ
-This project implements an advanced time series forecasting model using PyTorch to predict NASDAQ and S&P 500 stock indices.
+This project implements an advanced time series forecasting model using PyTorch to predict NASDAQ leveraging covariates like S&P 500, VIX stock indices.
-The Notebook *Advanced_Time_Series_PyTorch_V2.ipynb* is following described:
+The Jupyter Notebook *Advanced_Time_Series_PyTorch_V2.ipynb* was developed in Google Colab using CPU.
+Following you can find an high level description of the workflow implementation, but my advice is to look at the Notebook worflow that includes brief descriptions for esch step.

 ### Dataset
 The dataset (yfinance) includes the following features: